Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 East Alabama Mental Health Center: Offers comprehensive mental health services in the region.
 Learn more

-Auburn University Psychological Services Center: Located about 20 miles from Tuskegee, offers therapy services on a sliding scale.
+Auburn University Psychological Services Center: Located about 20 miles from Tuskegee, offers therapy services on a sliding scale (note: may have a waiting list).
 Learn more

 National Alliance on Mental Illness (NAMI) Alabama: Support groups and resources for mental health concerns.
 Learn more

-Taproot Therapy Collective: Holistic Approach for Tuskegee Students
+Taproot Therapy Collective: Holistic and Specialized Therapy for Tuskegee Students

 At Taproot Therapy Collective, we understand the unique challenges faced by Tuskegee University students.
-Our therapists offer flexible, evidence-based treatment options through both teletherapy and in-person sessions, designed to support your mental health journey while respecting your academic demands.
+Our therapists offer flexible, evidence-based, and trauma-informed treatment options through both teletherapy and in-person sessions, designed to support your mental health journey while respecting your academic demands.

-We specialize in providing convenient teletherapy for busy student schedules, while also offering in-person sessions for treatments that benefit from face-to-face interaction.
-This flexibility allows you to receive the most effective care for your specific needs while accommodating the demanding schedules of Tuskegee academic life.
+We specialize in providing convenient teletherapy for busy student schedules, while also offering in-person sessions (such as for qEEG Brain Mapping) for treatments that benefit from face-to-face interaction.
+This flexibility ensures you receive the most effective, specialized care for your needs, overcoming the resource barriers often faced in the Tuskegee area.

 Research from the American Psychological Association highlights that accessible and flexible mental health services are crucial for college students, particularly for those in demanding programs like those at Tuskegee University.
 [Source: APA]